-Passive personality modelling can help personalise mobile services but generally requires weeks or months of data collection and can negatively impact user engagement.
-But what if a few weekends would suffice for accuracy classifying personality traits towards improved user engagement?
+Passive personality modeling can help personalise apps and phone-based services but generally requires weeks or months of data collection and can negatively impact user engagement.
+But what if a few weekends would suffice for accurately classifying personality traits towards improved user engagement?

 Data minimisation is a useful tool in wellbeing recommender systems.
-But if it’s applied too generally across the board, can it lead to problems with colour blindness?
-If so, what are the implications of this colour blindness?
+But if it’s applied too generally across the board, can it lead to problems with color blindness?
+If so, what are the implications of this color blindness?

 Explainability in AI